jportela/www-joaoportela/blog/2020/06/reducing-next-bundle-size.md

   - Optimization
 ---

-Having a small JavaScript bundle size is essential for having better performance when loading your web apps.
+Having a small JavaScript bundle size is important for having better performance when loading your web apps.
 The less Javascript to download and wait for, the better!

 While developing my blog using Next.js, I periodically (manually) run `yarn build` to make sure the bundle size hasn't increased too much.
 For my personal website/blog I know this means around `70KBs`.